XINGYUE23/profile/README.md

 - 👋 Hi, I’m Xingyue
 - 👀 I’m interested in bioinformatics and multi-omics analysis.
 - 😸 The repository stores the code I have learned and coded.
-- 💞️ I’m looking to travel around.
-- 🤟 Music and Love!